Tech-denno/palmora-data-analysis/README.md

 # My DSA Final Project

 ## Project Overview:
 A Capstone Project completed as part of a three-month intensive Data Analysis program, aimed at generating insights to address key questions in the field of Human Resource Analytics in Palmora Group.
+The overarching aim of this project is to identify any instances of gender inequality within Palmora Group and to present actionable recommendations to support informed management decision-making.

-This part of the project uses Power BI visualization skills to answer these questions:
+This Case Study 3 uses Power BI visualization skills to answer these questions:

 - The proportion of each gender in the company.
 Add regional and departmental dimensions.
 - Perceived gender equality ratings.